the-link2012/Advanced-Foods/Advanced Foods (link2012)/Readme.txt

 Custom Textures:
 Cooking a single item will set the CustomModelData to 1 on the cooked food.
 Cooking multiple items results in a "meal", this is rabbit stew.
 The CustomModelData of the stew is set to the highest CustomModelData of the ingredients.
+Meals don't stack.

+HEALING
+Since this system uses aoe clouds, I would use regen for healing.
+High level regen won't overwrite lower levels now with the recent changes, so it won't generally overshadow any existing regen items/potions.
+Regen 6 (aplifier 5) regens 1 hp/tick, so consider using that with particles off.
+USING REGEN 6+ FOR HEALING PUTS CUSTOM LORE ON THE ITEM ACCORDINGLY

 Calls:
-To apply lore to an item, put it into storage at af:food Item, then run the function <>.
+To apply lore to an item, put it into storage at af:food Item, then run the function /function af:updatelore.
 Your items lore has been applied to the storage.
-You may use the function <> to just do this to item you are currently holding.
+You may use the function /function af:updatehand to just do this to item you are currently holding.
+PAINFULLY (for me), this ALL uses translate.
+So yea, you are welcome <3

 Configuration/optimizaiton:
 Feel free to move the entity and player ticking to your own datapack, order shouldn't change anything.
 The campfire entity runs on 5hz, player ticking runs on 20hz.
-(The most expensive thing is pulling mainhand data every tick for food system, if you already do this, consider replacing the storage path this pack uses).
+The whole thing is... surprisingly optimized and cheap as is.

+Options may be viewed in the scoreboard af.Options items = max # of items that may be cooked together

+Bugs and maxes:
+If 2 players finish eating food on the same tick, they will both get the same effect as one of the two players.
+A single cooked item can only have up to 50 different status effects (boohoo I know) Up to 13 status effects will show in the item lore.
+There is no limit on the hp recovery shown. https://i.imgur.com/VkFZ7iP.png
+Max shown potion potency is 10.
+After 5 default en_us.json needs to be updated.